annebrown/content-data/content/frameworks/nuxt/modules/content/remote-sources.md

 ## Workflow

-To publish changes, each deployment built using this remote source must be redeployed without existing cache.
+To publish changes, each deployment built using this remote source must be redeployed on the cloud-provider host.

 ## Added Costs